Information about Zotepine

-Zotepine works by modulating the action of certain chemical messengers in the brain that affects thoughts and mood.
+Zotepine is an atypical antipsychotic.
+It works by modulating the action of certain chemical messengers in the brain that affect thoughts.

-- You may be monitored with ECG and electrolytes prior to zoltepine therapy and while increasing the dose.
+- You may be monitored with ECG, electrolytes, and liver function tests before you start treatment with this medicine and while increasing the dose.